aditisharma001/movie-quotes-api/source/index.html.md

 > Make sure to replace `abcd1234` with your API key

-MovieQuotes uses an API key to allow access to the API.
+[MovieQuotes](movie-quotes-app.herokuapp.com) uses an API key to allow access to the API.
 Before anything you should get an API Key (free).

 Please send an email to [juanroldan1989@gmail.com](https://github.com/juanroldan1989/movie_quotes#1-usage)

-MovieQuotes expects for the API key to be included in **all** API requests in a header that looks like this:
+[MovieQuotes](movie-quotes-app.herokuapp.com) expects for the API key to be included in **all** API requests in a header that looks like this:

 `Authorization: Token token=abcd1234`

 <aside class="notice">
-You must replace <code>abcd1234</code> with your personal API key.
+We have an awesome Ruby gem available :) <a href='https://github.com/juanroldan1989/movie_quotes' target='_blank'>MovieQuotes</a>
 </aside>

 # Quotes